 Millions of people across the nation put their trust in home health care professionals and companies that are responsible for ensuring the health and safety of their patients under their care.
 Home health care nurses and personal care attendants can be lifesavers for people under their care and the families that rely on them.
 Unfortunately, many of these professionals are poorly trained and are often unqualified for the level of professional care expected of them.

-If you or a loved one in your family has suffered an injury while under the care of a home health care provider, or because of a self-administered home health care product that was defective or unsafe for use, the attorneys at DeLuca & Weizenbaum are ready to help.
+If you or a loved one in your family has suffered an injury while under the care of a home health care provider, or because of a self-administered home health care product that was defective or unsafe for use, the attorneys at DeLuca & Weizenbaum in Providence are ready to help.
+Call us at 401-354-7233 for more information.
 Our firm has earned recognition for providing experienced, effective legal representation for plaintiffs injured because of medical negligence in Rhode Island and Massachusetts.

 Providence Home Care Malpractice Attorney